joshajohnson/Hub20/documents/advanced-config.md

 The default configuration can be easily changed, allowing for further customisation of the board.
 Examples of what can be done include:

-- Holding down a key / encoder results in different keys being sent when rotating the encoder, effectively doubling (or tripling etc) the usefulness of encoders on the board.
+- Holding down a key / encoder button results in different keys being sent when rotating the encoder, effectively doubling (or tripling etc) the number of encoders on the board.
 - Extending the number of macro keys by having multiple layers of unique keys, accessed by the bottom row of keys being dedicated to shifting layers.
 - Building the macro configuration with VIA enabled, allowing LEDs to be customised from the VIA GUI instead of tapping keys to change the mode and colour.